 Then we would have to walk kms there & wait indefinitely.

-At the time traveling by camiones in Cuba was extremely painful but in hindsight we were quite lucky to have always made it to our destination each time, or at least to a big city.
+At the time traveling around Cuba by camiones was extremely painful but in hindsight we were quite lucky to have always made it to our destination each time, or at least to a big city.
 We never ended up in a small town that wouldn’t have had any accommodation.

-If you decide to travel by camiones in Cuba, you’ll feel like you’ve spent all your time just waiting.
+If you decide to backpack Cuba by camiones, you’ll feel like you’ve spent all your time just waiting.
 And waiting.
 And waiting.

 You’ll be waiting for camiones to arrive or depart, multiple times a day, on various stretches of roads.